ibm-cloud-docs/discovery-data/install-connector.md

 ## Verifying an installed connector
 {: #verify-connector-install}

-Verify that the connector has been deployed to the {{site.data.keyword.discovery-data_short}} instance by logging into the {{site.data.keyword.discovery-data_short}} tooling and ensuring that an icon for the connector is displayed on the **Configure collection** page.
+Verify that the connector has been deployed to the {{site.data.keyword.discoveryshort}} instance by logging into the {{site.data.keyword.discoveryshort}} tooling and ensuring that an icon for the connector is displayed on the **Configure collection** page.

-## Using an installed connector on {{site.data.keyword.discovery-data_short}}
+## Using an installed connector on {{site.data.keyword.discoveryshort}}
 {: #use-installed-connector}

 To use the installed custom connector, follow the steps listed in [Creating a collection](/docs/discovery-data?topic=discovery-data-collections#createcollection).
-The custom connector appears in the list of connectors provided at [Configuring data sources](/docs/discovery-data?topic=discovery-data-collections#collection-types).
-For further information, see [Using a custom connector with the {{site.data.keyword.discovery-data_short}} tooling](/docs/discovery-data?topic=discovery-data-ccs-tooling).
+The custom connector appears in the list of connectors provided at [Configuring Cloud Pak for Data data sources](/docs/discovery-data?topic=discovery-data-collection-types).
+For further information, see [Using a custom connector with the {{site.data.keyword.discoveryshort}} tooling](/docs/discovery-data?topic=discovery-data-ccs-tooling).

 ## Uninstalling a connector
 {: #uninstall-connector}

-To uninstall a custom connector from a {{site.data.keyword.discovery-data_short}} instance, run the following command at the root of the unzipped `custom-crawler-docs.zip` directory:
+To uninstall a custom connector from a {{site.data.keyword.discoveryshort}} instance, run the following command at the root of the unzipped `custom-crawler-docs.zip` directory:

 ```sh
 bash scripts/manage_custom_crawler.sh undeploy -n {built_connector_name}